oeyoews/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-Surely we know what is model and what was doing during training. [click] But in modern days, models are getting larger and larger, [click] they wouldn't be able to fit into a single instance of GPU.
+Surely we now understand what model is and what was doing during training.
+There comes challenges.

+[click] In modern days, models are getting larger and larger, [click] they wouldn't be able to fit into a single instance of GPU.
 Therefore, to deal with the "too large" problem, [click] we will need to distribute them to multiple GPU clusters.

 Ok, everything seems fine.
 More GPUs means faster training, right?
-Or is it? [click] It turns out the memory and power consumption will not be the only problems we will face, But also the failures.
+Or is it?

+[click] It turns out the memory and power consumption will not be the only problems we will face, but also the failures.
 -->

 ---